mrmowji/blog/draft/git.md

 - Consider the master branch as the stable project.
 It's for recording the evolution of a project.
 - Create a new branch for each major addition to your project.
 - Don’t create a branch if you can’t give it a specific name.
+- You should never push into another developer’s repository.

 ## Git Intrnals